-Understanding their agency's emergency responsibilities identified in the EOP and its supporting annexes/plans and assigning personnel to perform those functions.

-- Developing and maintaining internal policies, procedures, agreements and staffing patterns needed to meet their specific roles and responsibilities identified in the EOP and its supporting annexes/plans. - Developing and implementing continuity of operations plans (COOP) to ensure that essential government services are provided to the public. - Considering access and functional needs (AFN) issues so that emergency response and recovery actions support the needs of all people. - When appropriate, and requested by the EOC Manager, providing a representative to the Emergency Operations Center (EOC) to coordinate their assigned Emergency Support Functions (ESFs). - Keeping the Disaster Policy Group and EOC updated with key information relating to the response and recovery of the emergency or disaster situation. - In conjunction with the Lead Public Information Officer and the EOC, providing area expertise that is part of emergency public information. - Providing personnel to attend EOC team meetings, training, and exercises, as appropriate. - In conjunction with County disaster finance policies, maintaining records for all disaster/emergency-related expenses and submitting them to the Finance Office/Unit for approval, tracking, and disaster cost recovery.
+- Understanding their agency's emergency responsibilities identified in the EOP and its supporting annexes/plans, and assigning personnel to perform those functions. - Developing and maintaining internal policies, procedures, agreements and staffing patterns needed to meet their specific roles and responsibilities identified in the EOP and its supporting annexes/plans. - Developing and implementing continuity of operations plans (COOP) to ensure that essential government services are provided to the public. - Considering access and functional needs (AFN) issues so that emergency response and recovery actions support the needs of people with "access and functional needs", access and functional needs. - When appropriate, and requested by the EOC Manager, providing a representative to the Emergency Operations Center (EOC) to coordinate their assigned Emergency Support Function (ESF). - Keeping the Disaster Policy Group and EOC updated with key information relating to the response and recovery of the emergency or disaster situation. - In conjunction with the lead Public Information Officer and the EOC, providing area expertise that is part of emergency public information. - Providing personnel to attend EOC team meetings, trainings, and exercises, as appropriate. - In conjunction with County disaster finance policies, maintaining records for all disaster/emergency-related expenses and submitting them to the Finance Office for tracking and disaster cost recovery.